 The types of cases our law firm has handled include defending fiduciaries in probate disputes, filing actions to compel fiduciaries to account for estate assets and to remove fiduciaries for negligence and mismanagement, litigation to recover estate assets such as foreclosure, and guardianship matters involving appoinments by the Superior Court of New Jersey.

-Below are samples of some of the recent estate and guardianship matters that our New Jersey law firm has handled:
+Below are samples of some of the recent estate and guardianship matters that our attorneys have handled:

 - IMO Estate of Orison Luciano Ramirez, Superior Court of New Jersey, Chancery Division, Probate Part, Hudson County, Docket No. P284880